Hierarchically Composing Level Generators for the Creation of Complex Structures: Experiments and Results

 \subsubsection{Experiments}

 We perform three main experiments in this section.
-In \autoref{sec:exp:hierarchical}, we first illustrate the benefits of having a hierarchical generation approach, as the complexity of the lower-level structures increases.
+In \autoref{sec:exp:hierarchical}, we first illustrate the benefits of our hierarchical generation approach as the complexity of the lower-level structures increases.
 The second experiment, in \autoref{sec:exp:comp_vs_flat}, directly compares our hierarchical method against a non-compositional, flat approach.
-Finally, in \autoref{sec:showcase}, we qualitatively evaluate our method by generating complex towns and cities in \minecraft.
-More information about the different experiments, including hyperparameters and fitness functions, is listed in the \refappendix{sec:appdx}.
+Finally, in \autoref{sec:showcase}, we qualitatively evaluate our method by generating complex towns and cities in \minecraft. \newtxt{More details about our \pcgnn implementation and our experiments, including hyperparameters and exact fitness functions, are listed in \refappendixExtsAndHyperparams{sec:appdx}, respectively.} In our quantitative experiments, we assess the extent to which each method fulfils the fitness functions used during optimisation.
+This enables us to measure how leveraging hierarchy can streamline the optimisation process, resulting in improved fitness.
+Achieving a higher fitness value corresponds to the generator more faithfully realising the designer's intended outcome.